 - Trying even a small amount of drugs

 - Thinking that being clean for a while equals immunity to relapse

-If you give in to one of the relapse causes, it is a big deal, but it’s not the end of the world.
+If you give into one of the relapse causes, it is a big deal, but it’s not the end of the world.
 You’re not destined for a permanent active addiction.
 Stand up, dust off your britches, and jump back on the wagon.
-Also, remember five reasons why relapse doesn’t spell the end of your recovery efforts.
+Also, remember five reasons why your relapse doesn’t spell the end of your recovery efforts.

 - You’re not alone.
 As many as two-thirds of all addicts relapse once or chronically before they achieve the clean lifestyle they crave.
 You, too, might be part of that group, but a hiccup during recovery doesn’t have to end your journey.

 - You’re learning and growing.
 In every relapse, find the silver lining.
 Maybe it identified your strongest triggers or showed you that you need better stress management.
 Use those lessons to move forward and make better choices.